kjwilder/lightsout/README.md

 # Options
-  If you play on a 5x5 board (the default), then clicking on the right mouse button will show a set of squares you can click to solve the puzzle.
+  If you play on a 5x5 board (the default), then clicking on the right mouse button will show a set of squares you can click to solve the game.
 The solution shown will be a 'minimal' solution in the sense that there is no other solution that requires clicking on fewer squares.
-See the [strategyd](strategy.md) for a discussion of how this solution is obtained.
+See the [strategy](strategy.md) for a discussion of how this solution is obtained.
   Clicking the right mouse button again will turn off the solution.

   Use the middle mouse button to toggle individual squares.
-Note that the resulting arrangement of lights may not be a solvable puzzle.
+Note that the resulting arrangement of lights may not be a solvable game.
   The arrangements that the computer presents are always solvable.